pygreece/community/organization/principles/en.md

 - The administrators of the board have the authority to sign for PyGreece AMKE.

-- A member may at any time terminate the membership by informing the board in writing.
+- A member may at any time terminate their membership by informing the board in writing.

 - A member that acts against the interests of PyGreece community or PyGreece AMKE may be expelled by the full majority decision of the board of directors.
 In case this member is